home-assistant-tutorials/01.development-environment/README.md

-# Tutorial 01 - Home Assistant - The Develoment Environment
+# Tutorial 01 - Home Assistant - The Development Environment

 * @published: January 2023
 * @author: Elmar Hinz

-This repository is the first one of a series of tutorials addressing differnt parts of the development with Home Assistant seen with the eye of the skilled user.
+This repository is the first one of a series of tutorials addressing different parts of the development with Home Assistant seen with the eye of the skilled user.
 Each tutorial is shipped as a standalone github repository holding the code alongside with the README (if any).